 Everything from how attorneys e-file motions and documents to the way they conduct research and perform discovery has evolved, Leitner said.
 Technology now allows lawyers to analyze data and draw conclusions faster than ever before.
 Artificial intelligence tools such as legal chatbots can automate simple tasks such as answering common questions.
 And mountains of research are now available instantly, through platforms such as Westlaw or LexisNexis.

-“Where typically attorneys would have go to a law library to look up case law in books, now it’s available at your fingertips through one of the online legal research platforms and it really saves time,” Leitner said.
+“Where typically attorneys would have gone to a law library to look up case law in books, now it’s available at your fingertips through one of the online legal research platforms and it really saves time,” Leitner said.
 With attorneys, time is money, which has created another technology-induced shift.

 “In today’s world, the time spent performing research and discovery has diminished and it’s really cut down on what firms are able to pass down to their clients, billing-wise,” Leitner said.
 “More mid- to large-sized firms have these traditional billing models, and they’re having to adapt